Do Whitening Strips Really Work? A Complete, Dentist-Backed Guide

 How Do Whitening Strips Work?

-Whitening strips work by allowing the peroxide-based gel to penetrate the enamel and break apart stain molecules.
-These stains are caused by foods, drinks, smoking, and aging.
+Whitening strips work by allowing the peroxide-based gel to penetrate the enamel and break apart stain molecules caused by food, drinks, smoking, and aging.

 When used correctly, the whitening agents gradually lighten the tooth color over several days or weeks.